 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.

 Applicants whose first language is not English and who are not Canadian citizens or landed immigrants must achieve a satisfactory performance on the Test of English as a Foreign Language (TOEFL) before being considered for admission.
 This requirement will be waived for foreign students completing their undergraduate degrees at a university where English is the language of instruction.
 Students with marginal English proficiency may be asked to complete language courses as program co requisites.

-Students must take 24 credits, including two core courses and 18 credits chosen from Adult Education courses with the permission of the Program Director.
+Students must take 24 credits, including three core courses and 15 credits chosen from Adult Education courses with the permission of the Program Director.

 Students registered in the Minor in Adult Education may, if they wish, register for the Internship: ADED 496 and ADED 497.
 Although this is not a requirement, it is highly recommended as an experiential "hands on" work/study experience.